Ankush21300/Hotel-Reservation-Dataset-Analysis/README.md

 # Hotel-Reservation-Dataset-Analysis
 The hotel industry relies on data to make informed decisions and provide a better guest experience.
-In this internship, you will work with a hotel reservation dataset to gain insights into guest preferences, booking trends, and other key factors that impact the hotel's operations
+In this  you will work with a hotel reservation dataset to gain insights into guest preferences, booking trends, and other key factors that impact the hotel's operations
 # Tools used:
 MySQL: Used to create database and perform queries for data analysis